A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Simulation Study

-Thus, changing $\pi_1$ and $\pi_2$ naturally affects the network density.
-In particular, increasing the proportion of the core group results in a denser network.
-For this simulation, the density ranges from $0.2888$ to $0.7368$.
-The corresponding Chernoff information results are shown in Figure \ref{fig:cheroff_ratio}.
+To maintain a fixed overall density $\alpha$ as $\pi$ varies, the block probabilities are rescaled accordingly, so that the resulting probability matrix depends on $\pi$.
+For example, when $\pi=(0.1,0.9)^\top$ and $\pi=(0.9,0.1)^\top$, the corresponding probability matrices become

+respectively.
+When the periphery group dominates (e.g., $\pi_2=0.9$), achieving the same target density requires a substantially higher within-core connection probability.

+The results of the experiments are shown in Figure \ref{Fig:chernoff}.
+When examining the effect of network density, we observe that the Chernoff information of both ASE and DASE increases as the network becomes denser.
+However, the increase for ASE is much smaller in magnitude than that for DASE, so the ASE curve appears nearly constant on the plotted scale (see Figures\ref{fig:chernoff_density_overall} and\ref{fig:chernoff_density}).

-As observed, when $K=2$, the Chernoff information for DASE is generally larger than that of ASE, even when the network is relatively sparse.
-This implies that the distribution of the two clusters obtained from DASE embedding are more easily separated than those derived from ASE.
+As observed in Figure \ref{fig:cheroff_ratio}, the Chernoff information of both ASE and DASE decreases as the core group becomes dominant.
+However, the Chernoff information for ASE appears nearly constant in the figure, since its magnitude is substantially smaller than that of DASE.
+In contrast, the Chernoff information for DASE remains consistently larger than that of ASE across all group proportions, even when the core group is dominant $(\pi_1 = 0.9)$.
+This indicates that the cluster distributions induced by the DASE embedding are more clearly separated than those obtained from ASE.